FaintGhost/EnvSetup/README.md

 # Windows 10 Developer Machine Setup

-This is the script for Edi Wang to setup a new dev box.
+This is the script forked from Edi Wang to setup a new dev box.
 You can modify the scripts to fit your own requirements.

 ## Prerequisites